-You're better off starting with the basics, one step at a time.
+You’re better off starting off with the basics.
+One step at a time...

-No matter how much you protest, everyone you know will assume that just because you've started learning you'll be a prodigy from the start.
-In the eyes of everyone else, you are one of the Von Trapp children.
+No matter how hard you protest, everyone you know will assume that just because you’ve started learning an instrument, you’ll be a prodigy from the beginning.
+In the eyes of everyone else, you’re the Von Trapp children.

 You really think you’re making progress, you’re mastering the scales and arpeggios, maybe even a few little Grade 1 pieces under your belt... and then you see something like this:

 Just because Jimmy Page uses a violin bow on a guitar doesn’t mean you can too.
 And don't think you can get away with a bare chest on stage either.
 See also: Nigel Kennedy’s concert attire.

 Everyone wants to sound amazing from the moment they pick up a new instrument, but don't get too excited.
 Practise is hard.
 It takes a lot of effort and dedication.
 Most of the time, especially at the beginning, it sounds bad.
 It makes Britney Spears do this:

 Your fingertips will never be able to feel anything ever again.
 Except pain.

 What a chance to show your friends just how versatile an instrument the trombone is!
 It’s not all about comedy noises and the theme tune from Jonny Briggs, right?
 Wrong.
 All people want from you is this sound:

 Is that a love-bite on your neck?
 No, you’ve started learning the violin.